 The first of its kind in Raleigh, the space will feature 20 culinary concepts ensconced in fully-outfitted spaces offering cooked-to-order meals, snacks and specialty foods like crepes, Thai rolled ice cream, bubble tea, lobster rolls, tacos and more, plus specialized retail carts selling packaged food and culinary-related items.
 The food hall will also house two bars—The Arbor will include both indoor and outdoor space, and Auntie Betty’s will be a small gin and cocktail bar.

 A major new addition for RDU International Airport's nonstop destination list has been announced.
 Frontier Airlines will begin twice-weekly nonstop service from San Diego beginning Aug.
 15 of this year, with flights on Wednesdays and Sundays.
 RDU officials had previously named San Diego as their top domestic priority for new nonstop service.

 Low-cost carrier Frontier also announced six seasonal flights to and from RDU, including two new nonstop destinations: Montego Bay, Jamaica, and Punta Cana, Dominican Republic.
-Frontier will now have nonstop connections to 27 destinations at RDU.
+At RDU, Frontier will now have nonstop connections to 27 destinations.

 You can view a map and list of destinations served by RDU here.

 Hyatt House Raleigh/North Hills awarded Hyatt Hotel of the Year